Loading image...Kiro

 2. Ensure you have a paid Kiro subscription (Pro or higher).
 Kiro Web is not available on the free tier.

-3. Connect GitHub to give the agent access to your repositories
+3. Connect a repository provider — GitHub or GitLab — to give the agent access to your repositories

 AWS Identity Center